aaspnas/Compare-Objects/README.md

 - Method names can differ
 - Method signatures can differ

 Objects can also contain other objects.
 Some methods can create new objects, but as we generally dont know what the side effects of calling methods on a object will be, we can't go calling all methods systematically or?
+Properties with names starting "^PS" seems to be recursive objects that will cause an infinite loo, so we exclude those.

+Simple values are directly compared with -eq.
+List length as well as the element at each position are compared.
+Note that if order in a list is different, the lists are considered to be different.
+An element missing in the middle of the list will cause the end of the list to mismatch.
+This will produce two differences to be output...
+Lists are recognixed from the object name having [] appended or type name being collection or ArrayList...
+There may be others as well in the future.

+Hash tables are compared by number of keys and the value for each key.

 ## References